NEW YORK CITY (WABC) -- Animal rights activists held a protest Thursday, demanding action after a carriage horse collapsed in Hell's Kitchen.

 "We thank everyone for their concern about Ryder, one of the beloved Central Park carriage horses," TWU Local 100 President Tony Utano said.
 "The veterinarian who examined Ryder believed he has EPM, a neurological disease caused by possum droppings.
-This is another example why people shouldn't rush to judgment about our horses or the blue-collar men and women who choose to work with them and care for them.
+This is another example why people shouldn't rush to judgement about our horses or the blue-collar men and women who choose to work with them and care for them.
 Sadly, horses - like people - can get sick."

 Still, animal rights activists renewed their calls for legislation that would replace carriage horses with other modes of transportation.